MSFaizi/first-demo/README.md

 - cd /sourcecode
 - vi deployment.yml \
 Note: Vi editor will be open, mention below line as it is
-- - name: Pic file from source and push into destination \
+- -name: Pic file from source and push into destination \
    hosts: webserver \
    tasks: \
     - copy: \
         src: /opt/index.html \
         dest: /var/www/html \